 The regulatory framework for the provision of financial services in Switzerland has recently undergone fundamental changes.
 We help you find your way around.

 On 1 January 2020, the Financial Services Act FinSA and the Financial Institutions Act FinIA together with the implementing ordinances FinSO, FinIO and SOO entered into force.
-The implementing ordinance of FINMA on the FinIA (FINMA-FinIO) will be enacted at the beginning of 2021.
+The implementing ordinance of FINMA on the FinIA (FINMA-FinIO) was enacted at the beginning of 2021.
 Koller Law offers comprehensive legal services in implementing the new laws and obtaining the necessary licenses and registrations.

 Financial service providers must ensure that their employees are aware of the FinSA rules of conduct; the same applies to client advisors.
 This requires training and continuing education.